 Members of the Beaufort Jasper Beekeepers Association in South Carolina: We gladly accept pre-orders by telephone and and by arrangement bring those orders repackaged for delivery.

-The two newest Georgia Beekeepers Association clubs are the Altahama Beekeepers Association meeting in Lyons at Chatters and the Effingham Beekeepers meeting at Fellowship Bible Church on Old Dixie highway north of Springfield.
+The two newest Georgia Beekeepers Association clubs are the Altahama Beekeepers Association meeting in Lyons and the Effingham Beekeepers meeting at Fellowship Bible Church on Old Dixie highway north of Springfield.
 If these clubs are near you it is a great way to share the joy of beekeeping.

 In an effort to protect beekeepers who purchase our products Beeutiful Bees has adopted the policy of "no returns" on frame foundation and woodenware.
 Honeybees can be poisoned and these poisons cannot be seen.
 We want to guarantee our customers that the products they receive are free from any harmful elements and in this way we can be sure we have given you only the finest equipment.